 - Better at controlling heavy, coarse or thick curls that can be unruly

-- Often used on Afro or very kinky hair to hold in moisture and prevent it from drying out
+- Often used on textured or coiled hair to hold in moisture and prevent it from drying out

 - Great for grooming mustaches, sideburns, beards, and other male facial hair

-Reuzel Pink: Pomade grease made with beeswax for strong, all-day hold with medium shine.
-Great for pomps, quiffs, and contours, controlling cowlicks, and unruly, thick, coarse hair.
+- Reuzel Pink: Pomade grease made with beeswax for strong, all-day hold with medium shine.
+Great for pomps, quiffs, contours, and controlling cowlicks, unruly, thick, or coarse hair.

 - Reuzel Green: Medium shine and hold, made with beeswax and Tea Tree oil to breakdown build-up and make it easier to wash out.
 Best for trying different styles on normal to thick hair.